partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 Purpose:
 Returns the value from a binding tuple at a given offset *after* the current binding tuple position in the window partition.

+Note that `Lag` and `Lead` perform similar operation and have similar semantics, except for the fact that `Lag` looks for `x` rows prior to the current row and `Lead` looks for `x` rows after.

 Arguments:
 * expr:
-    * The expression to be evaluated based on specific offset. `expr` can be an expression of any type (literal, attribute name, path expression, or subquery) but another window function expression.
+    * The expression to be evaluated based on specific offset. `expr` can be an expression of any type but another window function expression.
 * offset:
     * The number of “rows” after the current binding tuple from which the `expr` should be evaluated upon.
 If `offset` is not specified, the default value is 1. `offset` can be an expression of any type but window function.
 If `offset` is not a constant value, it should be evaluated upon the current binding tuple instead of the offset binding tuple. `offset` should be evaluated to a non-negative integer.
 * default: